Last Sunday, French President Emmanuel Macron added to the general confusion about the word “Nationalism” by saying:

 The above is the reason why it is said that “a house divided cannot stand.”[vi]
 This is also why tribalism is such a threat to a nation.

 To be an effective fighting force against an enemy, the troops must rally around the idea that they are fighting for something so good that it is worth the risk and cost in blood and treasure to fight for it.
 Evidence that being excited about the cause is part of a winning strategy can be seen every fall Saturday as football players come charging out of their tunnels onto the football field.
-In a fight for nation’s survival, patriotism, the belief by the vast majority of a society’s members that the nation is so good that its preservation is worth fighting for, is essential.[vii]
+In a fight for a nation’s survival, patriotism, the belief by the vast majority of a society’s members that the nation is so good that its preservation is worth fighting for, is essential.[vii]

 So, contrary, to Macron’s flourishes, the essence of nationalism is essentially indistinguishable from patriotism.